Deep-Spark/go-ixdcgm/README.md

 ## Introduction

-ixDCGM is a tool provided for monitoring and managing **IluvatarCorex GPUs**, offering a rich set of APIs to retrieve information about GPU status, performance, power consumption, and more.
+IXDCGM is a tool provided for monitoring and managing IX GPUs, offering a rich set of APIs to retrieve information about GPU status, performance, power consumption, and more.
 Go-IXDCGM is a wrapper library for IXDCGM written in Go language, providing a simple set of functions that facilitate the easy invocation of IXDCGM's APIs.

 ## Install